gokalpcevik/Q3D/README.md

 * spdlog
 * assimp

-You should copy the Source/Assets folder into the folder where the Q3D executable is before running.
 Controls:
 * F1 - Log Frametime and Frames Per Second into console
 * F2 - Toggle between render modes (FillAndWireframe, Fill, Wireframe)